Vampeyer/Java/READMESETUP-windows.txt

 Do not close this command prompt.
 If you close it and open it again then you will need to create these two variables again.

-Setting up a JDK for Linux/x64
+Setting up a JDK for Linux/x64  ?
+or MAC  ?

+Read the other read me  -